doms230/sickcall-advisor/README.md

 ### [Alamofire](https://github.com/Alamofire/Alamofire) & [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)
 * Alamofire and SwiftyJSON were using to easily communicate with my Node.js API.

-The example code below takes the Sickcall Advisor's bank information and securely pushes it to the Node.js API to be processed.
+The example code below takes the Sickcall Advisor's bank information and securely pushes it to Sickcall's REST API to be processed.
 A response is sent back in JSON.
 ```swift
     @objc func nextAction(_ sender: UIBarButtonItem){
         //loading view